XiaoMutt/xpbt/README.md

 A class holds methods for DNA and RNA sequences.

 ### Distance
-A class holds method for calculating distances between strings
+A class holds method for calculating distances between strings:
+- hamming distance
+- levenshtein distance

 ### FastQIntegrator
 An Integrator to combine FastQ's belongs to the same initial DNA molecule (merge the sequence and quality).